SiegeEngine/siege-engine/FAQ.md

 ### Why is siege-net on top of UDP?

 UDP is the only widely available Internet wide protocol that could world well for us.
-TCP has issues around the Nagle algorithm, and retransmits and reassemblies that are forced upon us even in cases when we don't want them.
-SCTP and similar are not reliably available Internet-wide.
+TCP has issues around the Nagle algorithm (corking delay), and re-transmits and re-assemblies that are forced upon us even in cases when we don't want them.
+SCTP and similar are better but not reliably available Internet-wide.

 We didn't have to build on top of UDP from scratch, we could have used another layer that handled the retransmission, multiplexing, flow and congestion control.
 But we have not yet found such a library that we really like, so we are staying put for the moment.

-This could easily change.
+This state of affairs could easily change.

 ### What network security is being used?

-In short, A secure session is established using ephemeral keys and X25519 key agreement.
+In short, a secure session is established using ephemeral keys and X25519 key agreement.
 Clients authenticate the server via a well known public key signing a client-supplied nonce.
 Packets are signed and authenticated (AEAD) using AES_128 GCM, which is implemented in hardware on x86_64 platforms, so it goes really fast.

 The author used to work as a Computer Security researcher and isn't a stranger to cryptography, nor to its insidiously difficult-to-get-right nature.
-Nonetheless, we probably did it wrong. ;-)
+We hope we got it right, but there is a good chance we messed something up.
+We invite review and criticism.

 ## Appendix